Congratulations on your student’s choice to attend Kalamazoo College, and welcome to the K community!

 Here are 10 other ways you can help:

-1. Encourage your son or daughter to visit the CCPD “early and often”.
+1. Encourage your student to visit the CCPD “early and often”.

-Anytime your son or daughter expresses interest, enthusiasm or anxiety about his/her future, suggest that s/he visit the CCPD.
+Anytime your student expresses interest, enthusiasm or anxiety about their future, suggest that they visit the CCPD.
 Meetings with a career coach can take place at any point during a student’s college career.
-The sooner your son or daughter becomes familiar with the CCPD’s staff, resources, and programs, the better prepared he or she will be to make wise career decisions.
+The sooner your student becomes familiar with the CCPD’s staff, resources, and programs, the better prepared they will be to make wise career decisions.